rackerlabs/support-how-to/content/how-to/rackspace-email/rackspace-webmail-chat-faq/index.md

 #### How do you enable and disable Rackspace Webmail Chat on your private label site?

-You can display the chat link or prevent the chat link from being displayed in your private label Webmail site by performing the following steps in the Cloud Office Control Panel.
+You can display the chat link or prevent the chat link from displaying in your private label Webmail site by performing the following steps in the Cloud Office Control Panel.

 **For direct customers:**